 Liberty Media v.
 IAC/InterActiveCorp.

 IAC's counsel Wachtell, Lipton retained Analysis Group to assist in the presentation of expert testimony regarding the proposed transaction.
-Managing Principals Michael J. Quinn and Bruce E. Stangle led an Analysis Group team including Principal David W. Sosa and Vice President Michael Holland in providing consulting support to our affiliate, Yale School of Management Professor Andrew Metrick, an expert in corporate governance.
+Managing Principal Bruce E. Stangle and Senior Advisor Michael J. Quinn led an Analysis Group team including Principal David W. Sosa and Vice President Michael Holland in providing consulting support to our affiliate, Yale School of Management Professor Andrew Metrick, an expert in corporate governance.
 Professor Metrick analyzed the positive impact on shareholder value of IAC's proposed spin-offs, and provided rebuttal testimony critiquing Liberty Media's expert's testimony.
-The Analysis Group team also supported telecommunications policy expert Dr. Harold Furchtgott-Roth, who examined issues related to FCC cross-ownership regulations.
+The Analysis Group team also supported telecommunications policy expert Harold Furchtgott-Roth, who examined issues related to FCC cross-ownership regulations.

 In his ruling, Vice Chancellor Stephen P. Lamb wrote that "Liberty Media has failed to demonstrate that Diller has breached or threatened to breach any contractual duty he owes Liberty," and that "Liberty does not have a right to consent to the proposed spin-off."